shivannis/xandr-docs-public/xandr-docs/articles/invest/add-creatives-in-bulk.md

 description: Learn how to add multiple third-party hosted and native creatives in bulk to the Creative Manager.
 You can either add them by uploading a spreadsheet or the creative files directly from your computer.
 ---

-# Add Creatives in Bulk to the Creative Manager
+# Add Creatives in Bulk to the Creative Manager in Microsoft Invest

 You can add multiple third-party, hosted, and native creatives to the **Creative Manager** simultaneously by either uploading a spreadsheet or the creative files directly from your computer.
 Only secure content is supported.